Daniel-Goerlich/gdb/README.md

 #####Automatic Segfault Detection

 `gdb` is capable of automatically detecting segfaults.
-This is demonstrated by `gdb` with the following link.
+This is demonstrated by `gdb` from the following link.

 [Automatic Segfault Detection](segfault_detection/)